CiiDub/cursor_tricks/Readme.md

 # Cursor Tricks

 Cursor Tricks is a BBEdit package that massages the app to work better with my habits and intuition, using customizations I made or found.
-Most of these scripts, clippings and such compliment or anchored to a native BBEdit command.
-Often I’m just trying to lean into a muscle memory.
+Most of these scripts, clippings and such compliment or are anchored to a native BBEdit command.

 “If I can move a line down, it would be nice if I could copy a line down in a similar way.”

 “If this key-command does this work in this context it should do that in another.“

 This is the kind of work I want this package to do.
 Little friction reducers that don’t fight with the BBEdit default commands and settings.